 A refreshing appetizer or light lunch, shrimp ceviche is one South American dish I can’t get enough of!
-There are different recipes from different countries in South America, although Mexican ceviche is perhaps the best known.
-You will just love this Mexican shrimp ceviche recipe.
+There are different recipes from different countries in South America, although a Mexican ceviche recipe is perhaps the best known.
+You will just love this Mexican shrimp ceviche with avocado.
 This seafood ceviche recipe is one to try if you are looking for a recipe with fresh shrimp.
 It is the BEST ceviche recipe ever!

 It’s a colourful and appetizing recipe with fresh shrimp, along with various salad ingredients and other flavours.
 If you’re looking for a recipe using avocado and seafood, this shrimp ceviche is well worth making.

 What is Ceviche Exactly?

 Before we look at the actual recipe, you might be wondering what ceviche is.
 Sometimes spelled cebiche, sebiche or seviche, this is a dish made with fish or seafood.
-Some kind of acidic ingredient is used in the dish, usually lemon or lime, to ‘cook’ the fish without heat.
+Some kind of acidic ingredient is used in traditional Mexican ceviche, usually lemon or lime, to ‘cook’ the fish without heat.

 Other typical ingredients in Mexican ceviche include chillies, tomatoes, onion, cilantro, and avocado.
-Because no heat is used to prepare the dish, it should be made using very fresh ingredients and served soon after it’s made.
+Because no heat is used to prepare the dish, the shrimp avocado ceviche should be made using very fresh ingredients and served soon after it’s made.

 Ceviche is the national dish of Peru and this is where it originated.
 Have you tried this fresh, spicy, tasty simple shrimp ceviche dish before?
 As soon as I tasted a ceviche recipe I was hooked!
 It’s amazing how simple ingredients can combine to make this light dinner or other light meal.
 It’s also a great appetizer.

 History of Ceviche

 You might be curious about the origin of this authentic shrimp ceviche recipe.
 The first ceviche was made in Peru but you can find it all over South America.
-The technique of ‘cooking’ raw meat or fish in citrus, vinegar and spices was introduced to the Americas by Spanish conquistadores.
+The technique of ‘cooking’ raw shrimp, meat or fish in citrus, vinegar and spices was introduced to the Americas by Spanish conquistadores.
 Archaeologists have also found 2000-year old records that something similar to ceviche was consumed there.